motti-landau/kvstore/README.md

 # kvstore

-`kvstore` is a lightweight Rust CLI for storing and retrieving key–value pairs in a local JSON file.
+`kvstore` is a lightweight Rust CLI for storing and retrieving key–value pairs.
-Keys can carry optional tags, and fuzzy search spans both keys and tags for quick recall.
+Entries are durably stored in a bundled SQLite database while a fast in-memory cache backs fuzzy lookups.

 ## Features
-- Plain JSON persistence (`data.json` by default) with automatic file bootstrapping.
+- Bundled SQLite persistence (`data.db` by default) with automatic schema setup.
+- Memory-cached reads for instant lookups and fuzzy search.
 - Add, update, list, fetch, delete, export, and import entries.
 - Optional tagging on every key; tags are stored and normalised.
 - Fuzzy search over keys _and_ tags (configurable to target one or the other).